 Title: Smart glasses; Authors: Tara Alexander, Jo Arthur, Ranila Chandrakanthan, Sabine Croxford, Lori Di Bon Conyers; Publisher: RNIB

-RNIB Smart glasses are the brainchild of Dr Stephen Hicks of Oxford University, and have been in development with RNIB for over three years.
-Earlier this year we won the Google Impact Challenge, receiving a much needed funding boost and recognition for the project.
+Smart glasses help people with very low vision to identify shapes, determine distance and detect objects up to three metres away.
+The smart glasses are the brainchild of Dr Stephen Hicks of Oxford University and have been in development with RNIB for over four years.
+In 2014, we won the Google Impact Challenge competition, which allowed us to develop a portable version of the glasses.

 - the full report detailing our findings and which draws conclusions after testing the glasses with over 200 people

 - an independent data analysis by Anglia Ruskin University's Dr Keziah Latham.

 Building on this research, OXSIGHT was founded in 2016 and has since launched smart glasses to market.
 Find out more about their smart glasses on our Online Shop.